Kiguli/PRoTECT/README.md

 We have provided Youtube tutorial videos to help understand how to use PRoTECT [here](https://www.youtube.com/playlist?list=PL50OJg3FHS4ctLItbuyT5Hqqn6HQzJ_g-).

+You may experience the automatic installation tools don't work for the latest Python versions, Python 3.10 is known to work and is recommended.

 ## Table of Contents
 - [Artifact Evaluation](#Artifact-Evaluation)
 - [Installation](#installation)